|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Description of Procedure TOP

-An incision will be made into the skin of the affected limb or limb part.
+An incision will be made into the skin of the limb or limb part.
 If needed, the muscles will also be cut.
-Blood vessels will be tied off or sealed to prevent bleeding.
+Blood vessels will be tied off or sealed to stop them from bleeding.
 The bone will then be cut through.
-The diseased or damaged body part will be removed.
+The body part will be removed.

 How Long Will It Take?
 TOP